machinekoder/pickit-docs/docs/quick-start/your-first-detection.rst

 -  Create a new product: in the Product tab, on top, click + New and name the new product file 'Test\_Pickit'.
 Press continue.
 -  Make sure that Pickit Teach is selected.
--  Now place a soda can on his side in the middle of the marks.
+-  Now place a soda can on its side in the middle of the marks.
 -  Under section Define your models press Add a model.
 Now the model view is opened and a point cloud of the soda can is shown.
 -  Press the Save button on top of the Detection tab.